readthedocs/sphinx_rtd_theme/docs/development.rst

     Official support will drop for these version, though they may still continue to work.
 Theme developers will not be testing these versions any longer.

+HTML4 support will be removed
+    Starting with this release, we will only support the HTML5 writer output, and builds attempting to use the HTML4 writer will fail.
+If you are still using the HTML4 writer, or have the ``html4_writer = True`` option in your Sphinx configuration file, you will need to either remove this option or pin your dependency to ``sphinx_rtd_theme<=3`` until you can.

+    This option was suggested in the past to work around issues with HTML5 support and should no longer be required to use a modern combination of this theme and Sphinx.

 .. _roadmap-release-3.0.0:

 3.0.0